Lifestyle and Shopping in Florence

 The city has a rich cultural life along with a continual string of similarly inspired events happening in and around town.
 Apart from the well-known museums, churches, monuments and piazzas, expats will find plenty to see and do in the form of modern art galleries, parks, cafés, bookshops and cinemas.
 An expat’s lifestyle will quickly buzz with scheduled exhibitions, performances and an evolving culinary culture.

 For Florentines, socializing starts in the morning with a coffee at the local bar, where people discuss weather, sports, current events and everything in between.
 Early in the evening, locals return to trendy cafés and bars for an aperitivo.
-They enjoy and appreciate their Tuscan cooking along with many other cuisines, such as Japanese, Spanish, American, Brazilian, Chinese, Indian and Thai.
+They enjoy and appreciate their Tuscan cooking along with many other cuisines, such as Japanese, Spanish, Brazilian, Chinese, Indian and Thai.

 It's difficult not to become absorbed into the art of eating well, and for expats who enjoy mealtime preparation, two open markets sell fresh fruits, vegetables, meats, fish, cheese, pasta and bread: Mercato Centrale and Mercato di Sant’Ambrogio.
 Many ethnic markets have popped up around town for expats looking for something more exotic.